-The Royal College of Emergency Medicine has highlighted the need for an extra 5,000 beds to bring occupancy levels of acute beds back down to the target 85%14.
-2,200 more A&E consultants are also needed to deal with the constantly rising caseload15.
+The Royal College of Emergency Medicine has highlighted the need for an extra 5,000 beds to bring occupancy levels of acute beds back down to the target 82%.
+2,200 more A&E consultants are also needed to deal with the constantly rising caseload .
 Clearly neither of these can be achieved within a cash-strapped NHS.

 Bed occupancy has steadily increased year by year while there are now 9,000 fewer acute beds across England's NHS than 2010.
-There are ongoing plans in many areas to reduce this further with cuts and closures of whole services and hospitals, including community hospitals which help contain the pressure on front-line acute beds.
+There are ongoing plans in many areas to reduce this further with cuts and closures targets and "achieve a single system financial control total."